 - Global Sourcing Centre (Bangalore): The global sourcing hub procures non-food products from Indian manufacturers for global markets, further supporting the economy and the ‘Make in India’ initiative.

 - Walmart Labs (Bangalore): The technology centre in Bangalore started in November 2011.
-More than 1200 local engineers and technical experts develop cutting edge solutions, retail technology and support global operations for ensuring operational efficiencies to drive seamless shopping experiences for customers.
+Nearly 2000 local engineers and technical experts develop cutting edge solutions, retail technology and support global operations for ensuring operational efficiencies to drive seamless shopping experiences for customers.